magento-hackathon/Hackathon_MageMonitoring/README.md

 - OS / Server / Memory Information / Magento version vs available
 - PHP version and some important configuration values vs recommended
-- Modules installed and their version number
+- Modules installed and their version number and status
-- Cache statistics with option to flush each cache (APC, APCU, Memcache, ZendOpcache)
+- Cache statistics with option to flush each cache or all at once (APC, APCU, Memcache, Redis, ZendOpcache)
 - Magento debug/exception logs
 - Check for class and template file rewrites
+- Generic watch dogs with aggregated reports for less spam.
+Get notified when your log files start moving.
-- Custom site widgets can be added from other modules via observer
+- Custom site widgets or watch dogs can be added from other modules via config.xml declaration.

 ### Usage